About The Mediation Classroom

 Joe Manuel

-Joe Manuel is a Rule 31 Listed Civil and Family Mediator.
+Joe is a Rule 31 Listed Civil and Family Mediator.
 An early proponent of ADR, he received his first mediation training in

 1991 from the American Arbitration Association.
 He became an Arbitrator for the